July 22, 2019 in Strategy by

 Does Your Website Do More than One of These?

 I have clients who sell machinery, industrial machinery, but some of that industrial machinery is, you know, five-figure machines, and no one’s gonna give their credit card to buy a $50,000 rock crusher.
-So really, it’s a website that’s selling rock crushing machines, and it’s not really selling it, you’re sending the lead to a salesperson who then follows up.
+So really, it’s a website selling rock crushing machines, and it’s not selling it; you’re sending the lead to a salesperson who follows up.
 They’re selling products and seeking leads at the same time.

-Some, who want to get people in the door but maybe they sell a little online too.
-Sometimes you combine these together.
+Some want to get people in the door, but maybe they sell a little online, too.
+Sometimes, you combine these.

 Which of These Is Most Important?

-1. Macro means, what is the thing your website will do that will get you closest to the money?
+1. Macro: What will your website do that will get you closest to the money?

-2. Micro is something that gets someone closer to the thing that finally gets you money, right?
+2. Micro: Is something that gets someone closer to the thing that finally gets you money.

-You shouldn’t confuse the macro and the micro, and I think that’s where some go wrong sometimes.
+You shouldn’t confuse the macro and the micro; I think that’s where some sometimes go wrong.
 Our websites want to accomplish everything.
 There’s a lot a website needs to do productively.
-Let’s make a distinction between the macro goals (meaning the thing that’s closest to when we get paid as the website owner or the business that owns the website) and the micro goals (which get us closer to the thing that gets us the macro goal).
+Let’s distinguish between the macro goals (the thing closest to when we get paid as the website owner or the business that owns the website) and the micro goals (which get us closer to the thing that gets us the macro goal).

 So, let’s put this in context with social media, as an example.

-It is awesome to have a bunch of Instagram followers, but unless you’re named Kardashian, the number of Instagram followers doesn’t get you money.
-That is a micro goal that gets you closer to your main, macro goal.
-They’re following you on Instagram, they see your post, they interact with you, they begin to trust, you they begin to rely on your expertise, and then when they need your help they call you.
+Having a bunch of Instagram followers is fantastic, but unless you’re named Kardashian, the number of Instagram followers doesn’t get you money.
+That micro goal gets you closer to your main, macro goal.
+They’re following you on Instagram, they see your post, they interact with you, they begin to trust you, they start to rely on your expertise, and then when they need your help, they call you.
 There you go.
 They’ve called you.
 They’ve become a lead.
 That’s the macro goal.
 So, when we’re looking at all the data that we can look at, we have to ask, “What is the most important thing closest to where you get paid?”
 That’s the macro goal.
 Everything else is a step towards that in a micro goal.

 Learn why we're reliable.